jamewell/movie-recommendation/README.md

 ### Testing and Code Quality
-- This section is clear, but you could add a brief explanation of what each tool does for users who may not be familiar with them.

 1. **Run PHPUnit tests**: Execute the test suite to ensure the application is functioning as expected.
 ```bash